AddyCuber/startup-data-pipeline/README.md

    - Validate Telegram creds: `python scripts/test_telegram_alert.py --message "Pipeline check"`
    - Boot the pipeline: `python main.py`
    - The first run seeds the SQLite DB (`data/companies.db`) and appends rows to your sheet.

 ---

+### 📡 Rate Limits & Compliance

+- **Gemini 2.5 Flash (GCP)** – running on free credits.
+Quota is ~15 requests/minute and ~1,000 per day.
+Each execution processes ≤20 fresh articles, so we stay well below the cap.
+Usage is monitored through the GCP console.
+- **RSS feeds & press releases** – one polite HTTP request per source each run; no aggressive crawling.
+- **DuckDuckGo LinkedIn fallback** – optional and disabled by default (`ENABLE_LINKEDIN_FALLBACK`).
+When enabled it throttles to ≤1 query/sec and handles Bing/DDG timeouts gracefully.
+- **Google Sheets API** – default limit is ~60 requests/minute.
+We append ≤20 rows per execution.
+- **Telegram Bot API** – only a handful of alerts per run; non-200 responses are logged.
+- **No LinkedIn scraping** – to respect LinkedIn’s ToS we probe ATS APIs and careers pages instead.
+The “Crawl → Find → Probe” logic hits public job boards (Greenhouse, Lever, Ashby, etc.) or internal career pages to detect real openings.

+---